Mary Flaherty (EastEnders)

-The fictional character Mary is the granddaughter of Maggie Flaherty (Olivia Shanley), Pauline Fowler's (Wendy Richard) long-lost sister.
-Her father is Conor (Seán Gleeson), but she doesn't get on with him.
-When the Fowlers go to Ireland to meet their relatives, Mary is a teenager in trouble.
-Although she is shown to have a level head on her shoulders, she is having an affair with an older married man, Gerry McCrae (Simon O'Gorman).
-Mary finds a good friend in her cousin Mark (Todd Carty), and decides to move Walford, and their relationship improves over time.

-Pauline initially likes Mary, often remarking that she is like a younger version of her mother, but they cannot live in the same house and Mary often has to find new accommodations.
-Mary also comes between couple Joe Wicks (Paul Nicholls) and Sarah Hills (Daniela Denby-Ashe), but Joe returns to Sarah after they have a one-night stand, breaking her heart.

-Mary breaks her pelvis whilst on holiday in Norfolk and then gets involved with Matthew Rose (Joe Absolom) and Robbie Jackson (Dean Gaffney), before leaving Walford with her father, Conor, and his pregnant lover, Mark's wife Ruth Fowler (Caroline Paterson).

 Creation and development

-It was announced in July, 1997 that Pauline Fowler's (Wendy Richard) long lost family were to be introduced into EastEnders.
-Melanie Clark Pullen secured the role and made her first appearance on 22 September, 1997.
-There were hints that the character would move to Albert Square in the future, which is what ultimately happened.
-Richie Taylor of the Daily Mirror said "It will be a huge break for Melanie, 23, who finished college only earlier this year and will make her screen debut in the series."
+In July 1997, EastEnders producers announced that they were to extend the Beale/Fowler family in an "amazing" storyline that would see one of the soap's original characters, Pauline Fowler (Wendy Richard), discover that her mother, Lou Beale (Anna Wing) gave birth to an illegitimate child, back in 1933.
+It was also said that she was to travel to Ireland with other members of her family to meet her secret sister, Maggie Flaherty (Olivia Shanley), in "sensational episodes".
+When there, the Beale/Fowler family are introduced to Maggie's son and Mary's father, Conor Flaherty (Seán Gleeson), and him and Mary return home with them, though it was only originally announced that Mary would be permanent, and not Conor, as they wanted to keep details "tight-lipped".
+Richie Taylor of the Daily Mirror said on Melanie Clark Pullen's casting as Mary that "it will be a huge break for Melanie, 23, who finished college only earlier this year and will make her screen debut in the series."

 In November, 2000, Clark Pullen revealed that becoming a celebrity sent her "spiraling into depression".
 She said "The whole thing terrified the life out of me.
 It was a real baptism of fire and quite unnerving.
 I didn't quite know what I was letting myself in for.
 Coming from Blackrock, near Dublin, I just didn't realise what an obsession EastEnders is over in England.
 I found it extremely difficult adjusting to London.
 I didn't know my way around, but everyone knew me.
 I would ask the way to Marks & Spencers and get: 'Oh, my God—it's Mary off the telly'.
 'And I'd get 16-year-old boys going: 'Hello Mary, I'll show you a good time'.
 I started to suffer panic attacks and felt increasingly isolated.
 It was worse coming straight from Ireland."
 She added that it was scary because Ireland and England have different senses of humour.